fabricjs/fabric.js/CONTRIBUTING.md

   - 📌 Make sure you didn't fall into a known [**GOTCHA**](http://fabricjs.com/fabric-gotchas)
   - 🔎 [**Search**](https://github.com/fabricjs/fabric.js/search?q=&ref=cmdform&type=Issues) for existing issues and discussions 🔋 **VITAL** in order to keep the community in a good state and prevent spamming 👎.
 - **Title:**
-   Choose an informative short title 🧿.
+   Choose an informative short title 🧿 to the point.
 - **Fill out the 🐛 report with care**, it is there for a reason.
 - **Description:**
    Use the questions above to describe the issue.
 Add (📎) logs, screenshots or videos if that makes sense.